cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 ## Representation

 You might have noticed that the `EncryptionScheme` requires more than just the methods implemented so far.
-These methods, e.g. `getPlainText()` all take a `Representation` object as argument.
+These methods, e.g. `restorePlainText()` all take a `Representation` object as argument.
 Representations act as an intermediate format between the actual object and java serialization.
 Once you have created a representation of an object, you can use one of the converter classes to serialize it to, for example, JSON or binary.

-The `getPlainText()` takes a representation of a plaintext and should return the corresponding plaintext.
+The `restorePlainText()` takes a representation of a plaintext and should return the corresponding plaintext.
 The other methods work similarly.
 Before we can implement these, however, we need to add representation support to the Elgamal classes created earlier.

 We don't give a detailed walkthrough for that here, the [representations documentation]({% link docs/representations.md %}) should allow you to implement it on your own for the four classes that require it: `ElgamalPublicKey`, `ElgamalSecretKey`, `ElgamalPlainText`, and `ElgamalCipherText`.